Last Updated on

-We recently had an evening to catch up with some great friends and were sitting on the deck enjoying cocktails and trying to figure out how to make one of these evening happen in a far away location like Napa, when one of our friends mentioned they were taking a trip to Italy to celebrate a milestone anniversary.
-They asked what kind of cocktails they might run across while they are exploring Italy and while we knew they would run into classics like the Spritz or a Bellini and especially the Negroni, one thing we knew they would run across would be lots of cocktails that would include an amaro of some variety.
+We recently had an evening to catch up with some friends and were sitting on the deck enjoying cocktails!
+We were trying to figure out how to make one of these evening happen in a far away location like Napa, when one of our friends mentioned they were taking a trip to Italy to celebrate a milestone anniversary.
+They asked what kind of cocktails they might run across while they are exploring Italy.
+While we knew they would run into classics like the Spritz or a Bellini and especially the Negroni.
+We also knew they would run across an amaro of some variety.

 We had just received in a bottle of Amaro Lucano to play with, and with our friends upcoming Italian adventure as inspiration, we came up with the Lucky Lucano.

 An amaro is a traditional Italian liqueur made from a mix of herbs, spices and botanical elements.
 They were usually concocted for medicinal purposes, but these days are used as a digestif and served as an after dinner libation.
 Amaro Lucano is one of the most iconic Italian amaro liqueurs.
 Theoriginal recipe created way back in 1894 by Cavalier Pasquale Vena, a pasty chef who owned a biscuit factory.

 Working in the kitchen, Vena created a blend of more than 30 herbs, hot infusing them into a spirit to create a liqueur that is richly flavored with a balanced citrus flavor and floral highlights.